epfl-ada/ada-2022-project-adlucere2022/README.md

 ## Research Questions

 * Is it possible to relevantly assemble movies between each others?
 * In that case, what would be the most significant features to seperate movies?
-* Are those significant features always the same over time?
 * Do these clusters allow us to predict the imdb score nowadays?